bananasplit-js/bananasplit-js/README.md

 ---

 #### (Optional) Changing ports:
-If you wanna change default ports:
+If you want to change default ports:
-- Open _app.ts_ file and change the application ports as you want.
+- Open _app.ts_ file and change the application ports as you wish.

 ---